 Winning an NRL fantasy league requires a lot of skill, even more than getting a classic bet right.
-That’s why we have consulted our fantasy sports experts to provide you with some actionable tips and help you improve your results.
+That’s why our fantasy sports experts have provided these tips.
+They will for sure improve your results long term.
 Keep in mind that all of these are general advices that you can use with any operator and for every NRL renewal.

 - Don’t experiment early in the draft – Draft your star players as early as possible.
 It may be tempting to draft some of the rising stars in the first round.
 But it would be best to stick with proven talent at the beginning.
 Later on you can try to experiment with different players.

 - Look at other contenders – Always look at what other contenders are doing.
 If you need a great hooker, and all others that pick after you also need one, you may want to get him now, since it probably won’t be available later.
 Another great thing is that tracking others will help you quickly find solid trading opportunities.

 - Analyse head-to-head matchups – This is especially important if you’re playing daily or weekly leagues.
 Try finding the high scoring games, and in that way locate the top-performing players.
 Even the best scorer probably won’t do much against the league’s top defence.
 It’s all about context when constructing a winning fantasy NRL team.

 The great thing about fantasy sports, in general, is that they’re really easy to learn.
 In case this is your first-time playing fantasy NRL, just follow the guide below and you’ll be ready in no time.
 We suggest to all beginners to start with some of the free contests at first and then move to paid leagues.
 If you’re into a quick game, note that Draftstars offers countless free NRL DFS contests.
 Here is a short guide on how to start with fantasy NRL.